 Stop your server.

-Go to General > Game Config
+Go to Configuration > Game Config

 Start your server again.